 - Bluish color of the skin due to a lack of oxygen

 Those with lung disease should be aware of these symptoms.
 Get help as soon as symptoms arise.

-A chest tube may be needed for large collapse.
-It may also be needed for a pneumothorax that has problems before or after needle procedure.
-The tube will be placed through the chest wall.
-It will stay in place to let air drain until the lung has fully expanded.
+A chest tube may be needed for large lung collapse.
+The tube is placed through the chest wall.
+It will stay in place until the lung has fully opened.
 The tube may be needed for several days.

 American College of Chest Physicians

 Pneumothorax.
 Merck Manual website, Professional Version.
 Available at: http://www.merckmanuals.com/professional/pulmonary-disorders/mediastinal-and-pleural-disorders/pneumothorax.
 Updated October 2017.
 Accessed August 20, 2018.